 Born 1945 in Ried im Innkreis, Austria.
 PhD 1971 from University of Vienna, Austria.
-Professor at University of Vienna, Austria.
+Professor at University of Vienna, Austria and Senior Scientist at the Austrian Academy of Sciences.

 "for experiments with entangled photons, establishing the violation of Bell inequalities and pioneering quantum information science"